Trick-or-treat: Retailers adjust as pandemic forces mixed bag of Halloween demand

 But the chief executive of Fun.com — owner of HalloweenCostumes.com — is in need of workers to help his family-run North Mankato operation fulfill more than 1 million online costume orders from around the world.

-At Twin Cities Magic & Costume in West St. Paul, owner Jim Berg has rearranged his store to help cut back on crowds so people can shop for decorations, costumes and makeup safely.
+At Twin Cities Magic & Costume in West St. Paul, owner Jim Berg has rearranged his store to help cut back on crowds so people can shop for decorations, costumes and makeup safely, but traffic remains down.

 Twin Cities' Halloween retailers are less than two weeks away from Halloween, a holiday usually dominated with costume-clad trick-or-treaters and spooky spectacles adorning front porches and lawns.

-But the coronavirus pandemic has made local and national stores change how they operate to address customers' preferences and safety concerns.
-The National Retail Federation predicts overall spending for the holiday to fall from $8.8 billion last year to $8 billion this year, with 35% coming from online orders.
+However, the coronavirus pandemic has made local and national stores change how they operate to address customers' changing preferences and safety concerns.
+The National Retail Federation predicts overall spending for the holiday to fall from nearly $8.8 billion last year to $8 billion this year, with 30% of people planning to buy their costumes online.

-"Clearly everyone is ordering more online this year," said Fallenstein, who has helped run the costume business with his siblings and parents for the last three decades.
+"Clearly everyone is ordering more online this year," said Fallenstein, whose family has been in the costume business for the last three decades.

 HalloweenCostumes.com, which bills itself as the world's largest Halloween retailer, has become so desperate for workers to help box and ship costumes from its suburban warehouse that the company has offered to pay for out-of-town employees to stay in hotels in the Mankato area and has offered daily meal vouchers.